ElinGrahn/Elins-Bar/README.md

 The colors used will be bright and cute, I'm thinking orange background with white text.
 The flip cards will probobly be a green or blue to hopefully contrast nicely and pop out.
 When you click the navigation bar it will have a white background color with black text, once again to pop out and just make it obvious to the user what is happening on the page.

-The heading section will have a background image instead of a color, also showing the user straigth away what they will get out of this page.
+The heading section will use the color #003300.

 ## Wireframes